crandylb/small/README.txt

 LEXEME array for parsing and any other further evaluation.
 This module also includes an initialization phase to predefine keywords and alphabetic operators.

+Update 06/04/2014 Move testinit to own module
+The initsym module has been separated into two separate modules: testinit and initsym so that initsym can be used as symbol table initialization as part of the Small compiler/interpreter without an embedded test program.
+In other words, the test program driver is now moved into its own testinit module.
+The makefile has been modified accordingly so that:
+     make testinit
+builds the initialization test program, and:
+     make test
+runs the test and generates the initsym.out file to verify the initialization.

 SmallPocketGuide.odt and .pdf
 This quick reference guide contains a summary of Small and Mill, including